Ingredients and Basic necessities: Fondue pot and fondue forks,

 Beef Tenderloin, Hamburger Meatballs, Curried Meatballs, Minced Pork Balls wrapped in Strips of Streaky Bacon, Lamb Tenderloin, Veal Escalope.

-Pepper, Mushroom, Red Wine and as a special treat Truffle-Cognac.
+Tzatziki, Chilli-Tomato, Chimichurri, Guacamole and as a special treat Truffle-Cognac

-Important beforehand: Let the fondue meat come to room temperature, heat the oil to 180°C (356°F) and set the table.
+Let the fondue meat come to room temperature, pad dry with kitchen paper, heat the oil to 180°C (356°F) and set the table.

-Stick a piece of meat on a stick and lower it slowly into the hot oil.
-When done lift it carefully out.
+Stick a piece of meat on a fork and lower it slowly into the hot oil.
+When the meat is done, lift it carefully out.

-Do not fry more meat at the same time than each have a fondue stick: if there are many or large pieces of fondue meat in the pan, the oil will cool down quickly.
+Do not fry more fondue forks with meat at the same time than eaters; if there are too many or large pieces of fondue meat in the pan, the oil will cool down quickly.

 Therefore use meat at room temperature to minimize the temperature difference.